To visit this site, you must be of legal drinking age within your country of residence.

 We are charentaise winegrowers.
 This makes us cautious by nature, even if we have shown that we can be ambitious too – the two are not mutually exclusive!
 But being dependent on the weather and climate keeps us humble in the face of the current uncertainty.
 Who could have predicted the pandemic or the war in Ukraine?
 And yet, we have reason to be confident.
 First, because our results have borne out the relevance of our strategy: it is right for the Group and in line with market trends.
 Second, because we have exceptional brands that still have so much more to give.
 Third, because we know where we’re going and how to get there: we have a clear plan and the very best teams in place to make it happen.
 And lastly, because, thanks to our strong performance over the past few years, we are now in a position to invest more than ever before in our brands.
 Today’s investments are tomorrow’s revenues.

 The medium-term Rémy Cointreau strategy is clear: To become the world leader in exceptional spirits.

-Each brand has a specific task within the group portfolio and must adapt its business model to this particular goal in terms of product, distribution and communications.
-Growth drivers vary among the brands but all seek to reinforce the emotional bond with their customers.
-To achieve this, we must develop a direct, personal link through increased media and digital investment, educate during private events led by our brand ambassadors, and foster loyalty through the development of specific schemes and CRM.
+Each brand has a specific task within the group portfolio, and must adapt its business model to this particular goal in terms of product, distribution and communications.
+Growth drivers vary among the brands, but all seek to reinforce the emotional bond with their customers.
+To achieve this, we must develop a direct, personal link through increased media and digital investment, educate during private events, led by our brand ambassadors, and foster loyalty through the development of specific schemes and CRM.

-Turnover (in euros)
+Sales (in euros)